danmanstx/pfe/README.md

 ### Create New Function

 * Invoke via <kbd>CMD</kbd>+<kbd>ALT</kbd>+<kbd>o</kbd>
+* Also visible in the tool and right-click menus.
 * Brings up a list of schemas, and then allows you to specify the exact function you would like.
 Then use <kbd>F2</kbd> to save this function into the current database.

 ## Dependencies